Representative endowments and uniform Gini orderings of multi-attribute welfare: Introduction

-To apply these indices for inequality comparisons, however, parameters have to be inserted, which often are not available.
+To apply these indices for welfare comparisons, however, parameters have to be inserted, which often are not available.
 To manage this, dominance relations have been introduced in the literature that hold for certain sets of parameters.
 Representative incomes have been constructed on the basis of generalized Gini indices and distributions have been ordered by those representative endowments \citep{Weymark81}.
 Uncertainty about the degree of inequality aversion has been coped with by unanimous preference orderings. \cite{MuliereS89} investigate a sequence of progressively finer stochastic orderings, called \textit{inverse stochastic dominance}, and use it to order income distributions regarding their inequality; see also \cite{LandoBB20}.
-Inverse stochastic dominance employs the {quantile functions} in the same way as usual stochastic dominance employs the distribution functions of two random variables. \cite{Weymark81} relates $n$-th inverse stochastic dominance to the {ordering of S-Gini indices} having a large enough exponent.
+Inverse stochastic dominance employs the {quantile functions} of two random variables in the same way as classical stochastic dominance employs their distribution functions. \cite{Weymark81} relates $n$-th inverse stochastic dominance to the {ordering of S-Gini indices} having a large enough exponent.

-Our goal is to address these tasks in the case of several attributes of inequality and to provide a framework of multi-dimensioned representative endowments (MRE), unanimous orderings and uncertainty about inequality aversion in multiple dimensions.
+My goal is to address these tasks in the case of several attributes: to provide a framework of multi-dimensioned representative endowments, and to construct unanimous orderings under uncertainty about the relative weights of the attributes and also about the degree of inequality aversion.

 Consider $d$-variate vectors of endowments in a population, which form the rows of an $n\times d$ matrix $\bmX=(x_i^j)$.
-More general, we treat multivariate probability distributions resp.\ random vectors in $\R^d$.
-An endowment matrix $\bmX=(x_i^j)$ then corresponds to an empirical distribution on its rows.
+More general, we treat multivariate probability distributions resp.\ random vectors $\bmX$ in $\R^d$.
+An endowment matrix then corresponds to an empirical distribution on its rows.